openid/OpenID4VCI/openid-4-verifiable-credential-issuance-1_0.md

 ## Authorized Code Flow

-Below is a diagram of a Credential issuance using the Authorization Code flow.
+Below is a diagram of a Credential issuance using the Authorization Code Flow.

 The diagram is based on a Wallet initiated flow illustrated in a use case in (#use-case-1) and does not illustrate all of the optional features.